Big Bear Lake is nestled in an idyllic mountain scene and offers fantastic fishing opportunities, all surprisingly close to Southern California.

 Since trout eat minnows, one way to go about this is to try to find lures that mimic minnows.
 Kastmasters, Rapalas and other lures that resemble forage fish in bluegill or perch colors should work well.
 Rainbow color patterns also work great.

-PowerBait, worms, corn and minnows also catch fish, if you prefer bait fishing.
+PowerBait, worms, corn and other options also catch fish, if you prefer bait fishing.
 Keep the amount of bait light, as oversized baits can cause you to miss more fish than you catch.
+Be sure to check local regulations before fishing with minnows or other live or dead fish.

 First and foremost, fish have a great sense of smell, so if you just had a burger or put on some cologne or perfume, fish will smell it and avoid your bait.
 Rinse your hands in the lake water or rub some dirt in them.
 That will get rid of any unwanted scents.